mlflow/mlflow/docs/source/quickstart.rst

 .. note::

-    The ``sklearn_logistic_regression/train.py`` script must be run with the same Python version as the version of Python that runs ``mlflow sklearn serve``.
+    The ``sklearn_logistic_regression/train.py`` script must be run with the same Python version as the version of Python that runs ``mlflow pyfunc serve``.
 If they are not the same version, the stacktrace below may appear::

         File "/usr/local/lib/python3.6/site-packages/mlflow/sklearn.py", line 54, in _load_model_from_local_file